 (1) The provisions of this rule shall apply to:

 (a) County boards in their capacity as providers of specialized transportation and as otherwise specified in this rule.

 (b) Providers of specialized transportation under contract with a county board which shall provide services in accordance with their contracts with the county board.
 Each contract shall specify the terms and conditions for the delivery of training, services, and supports to individuals served and shall be in compliance with applicable law.
 It is the responsibility of the county board to ensure that the contract meets such requirements, and that contracting entities are trained in and have access to applicable rules in the Administrative Code and to applicable policies of the county board.

-(2) The provisions of this rule do not apply to transportation services provided under a medicaid waiver administered by the department which shall be provided in accordance with Chapter 5123:2-9 of the Administrative Code.
+(2) The provisions of this rule do not apply to transportation services provided under a home and community-based services medicaid waiver component administered by the department which shall be provided in accordance with Chapter 5123:2-9 of the Administrative Code.